Electric Dreams (film): Production

 Fans of Electric Dreams have noted the similarities between the film and Spike Jonze's Her.
-When asked about it, Jonze claimed not to have seen the former film.
-In 2009 Barron said that Madsen told him she was planning on being involved in a remake.
+When asked about it, Jonze claimed to have never seen the former film.

+In 2009, Barron said that Madsen told him she was planning on being involved in a remake.
 He said, "She didn't ask me to do it, so I guess I blew my chance on the first one!
 I wouldn't actually do it, but it would have been nice for the ego to be asked."

 Music

 The soundtrack features music from prominent popular musicians of the time, being among the movies of this generation that actively explored the commercial link between a movie and its soundtrack.
 The soundtrack album Electric Dreams was re-issued on CD in 1998.
+The movie features music from Giorgio Moroder, Culture Club, Jeff Lynne (Electric Light Orchestra), and Heaven 17.
+During filming, Barron said, "The fact that there's so much music has to do with the success of Flashdance.
+This film isn't Flashdance 2.
+Flashdance worked because of the dancing.
+It didn't have a story.
+Electric Dreams does."